SamBailey6194/name-that-carol/README.md

 - When the user first accesses the page they are invited to create a username, the user can either hit enter or click submit user
 - Once created it shows a message that they have created a username and it has been saved and the guide and quiz buttons appear
-- If the user is revisiting the site they are welcomed back and can go to the guide or the quiz
+- If the user is revisiting the site they are welcomed back, their username appears in the username input field and they can go to the guide or the quiz

 ![UsernameCreation](assets/readmeimgs/usernamecreation.png)